The transversal game: Introduction

-We say that a \textit{transversal} is a set of $n$ cells on an $n\times n$ grid having no two cells in the same row or column.
-We will also use $[k]$ to denote the set $\{1,2,..,k\}$ for any $k$. \\ \\ When considering an $n\times n$ grid we will label the cells of the grid with ordered pairs $(a,b)$ with $1\le a,b\le n$.
-The cell $(a,b)$ will be the cell in the $a$-th row from top to bottom and the $b$-th column from left to right (similar to the labeling in matrices).\\ \\ We give a brief outline of the strategy.
-In the proof of Theorem 1 we will have player $X$ (i.e. player $1$) making a threat as early as possible.
+\\ \\ We give a brief outline of the strategy.
+In the proof of Theorem 1 we will have player $X$ making a threat as early as possible.
 From then on the key point is for player $X$ to make moves that help to achieve his goal but without allowing player $O$ to make threats.
 Player $X$ will start making threats as soon as he has occupied $n-1$ cells of the grid and will continue to make new threats forcing $O$ to block those threats. \\ \\ We mention that in the weaker Maker-Breaker version of this game (where $X$ wins if he occupies the cells of a transversal and $O$ wins as long as $X$ does not make a transversal) $X$ wins if $n\ge 4$.
 Indeed, this may be proved by induction.
 If $X$ can win for $n\ge 4$ while making the first move in the top-left cell then if we have an $(n+1)\times (n+1)$ grid suppose $X$ plays on $(1,1)$.
 If $O$ plays in row $1$ or column $1$ then $X$ can win by induction after removing the first row and column.
 Otherwise if $O$ plays in $(a,b)$ with $a,b>1$ then we can have $X$ playing in $(a,c)$ for $c\neq 1,b$.
 Now after removing row $a$ and column $c$ $X$ can win by induction since he has already occupied the top-left cell.
 One can check that $X$ can win with starting move $(1,1)$ for $n=4$ by a case analysis.